 2. Do you want to use it or wear it immediately?

-I don’t go show things immediately to everyone but I like to think this way to understand the specialness, pride and status that things give you.
+Of course, I don’t go and “show off” my new things to everyone, but I like to think this way to understand the specialness, pride, and status that things give you.

-But very effective when it comes to buying quality things instead of junk.
+But very effective when it comes to buying quality things instead of those more junk-kind-of-things.

 3. Could you pay it with cash if needed?

-This is the easiest question to understand your budget.
+I think this is the simplest question to ask to truly understand your budget.

-I don’t think it’s practical or even relevant anymore to pay everything with cash, but this question (when answered honestly) gives you the understanding of your money.
+I don’t think it’s practical, relevant, or even safe(!) anymore to pay everything with cash, but this question (when answered honestly) gives you an understanding of your money.

-4. Is it going to bring you joy after 3 weeks?
+4. Is it going to bring a smile to your face after 3 weeks?

-If you buy something that is only for short-term, or you buy it because of its’ cheap price it might not end up being one of your most liked and used things.
+If you buy something that is only for the short-term or because of its low price, it might not end up being one of your most liked and used things.

-And it won’t bring you joy after some time.
+And it won’t be bringing a smile to your face after some time.

 You might even end up decluttering it after a very short time. #konmari